 - Lemon: I absolutely love the vibrant lip-pucker taste of lemon and this recipe reflects that.
 If concerned about too much lemon, back off a bit in the dressing by omitting the zest and perhaps the additional 1/2 lemon juiced.
 It can be adjusted to taste after the dressing is mixed in with the salad.

-More Salads to Love
+More Salad Recipes to Love

 - Lemon Orzo Salad with Asparagus and Feta